dipscom/banner-boilerplate/README.md

 > Work in progress, still writting this thing up

-<b>Base setup for an automated HTML5 banner ad project using Gulp<b>
+<b>Base setup for an automated HTML5 banner ad project using Gulp</b>
 _____